Equivariant localization and completion in cyclic homology and derived loop spaces: Background

 i.e. $HH(\cat{C})$ is the image of $k$ under the composition

 \end{defn}

 \begin{rmk} If $\cat{C}$ is compactly generated, then $HH(\cat{C}) = HH(\cat{C}^\omega)$, so the two definitions of Hochschild homology given above are compatible. \end{rmk}

 We now seek to understand the $S^1$-action on Hochschild homology.
-As earlier remarked, the $S^1$-action can be understood from a purely categorical point of view.
-Concretely, an $S^1$-action on a chain complex can be modeled via a mixed differential.
+While there are purely categorical ways to view $S^1$ actions, we model the concretely on chain complexes via a mixed differential.

 \begin{defn} A \emph{mixed complex} is a dg-module over the dg-algebra $H_\bullet(S^1; k) \simeq k[\epsilon]$ where $|\epsilon| = -1$.
 Explicitly, it is a chain complex $(V, d)$ with a \emph{mixed differential} $\epsilon$ of cohomological degree $-1$ such that $d\epsilon = \epsilon d$ and $\epsilon^2 = 0$. \end{defn}